AdobeDocs/experience-platform.en/help/destinations/catalog/marketing-automation/rainfocus.md

 ### Use case #2 {#use-case-2}

 A financial services brand is due to host a series of roadshows targeting new and existing customers.
 They have a series of audience segments with target customers in Adobe Experience Platform.
-Using the RainFocus Destination Connector they are able to easily send those profiles to RainFocus for activation.
+Using the RainFocus Destination Connector, they are able to easily send those profiles to RainFocus for activation.

 ## Prerequisites {#prerequisites}

-* RainFocus API Profile with OAuth (Global)
+Before you can use the RainFocus destination, make sure to meet the following prerequisites:

-  * **Attendee Store** endpoint enabled
+* Create a RainFocus API Profile with OAuth (Global).
-  * Client Id
+  * The **Attendee Store** endpoint must be enabled.
-  * Client Secret
+  * A **Client ID** and **Client Secret** will need to be generated.

-* Event Code for the desired event to push profiles into.
+You must also have a RainFocus **event code** identifier, into which you would like profiles sent to.

 ## Supported identities {#supported-identities}